The article was updated on July 10, 2025.

 How do apps make money?

-Being one of the most popular methods to make money on free apps, in-app purchases is the strategy when you give an app away, and then ask some money for extra purchases made within an app.
-This may be vividly exemplified by game apps, where a user might want to buy additional coins or power ups.
+Being one of the most popular methods to make money on free apps, in-app purchases is the strategy when you give an app away and then ask for some money for extra purchases made within an app.
+This may be vividly exemplified by game apps, where a user might want to buy additional coins or power-ups.
 How much money can you make from an app in this case?
-Unfortunately, it is not easy to predict amounts of possible revenues.
-The best way to get better understanding is to try it out.
+Unfortunately, it is not easy to predict the amount of possible revenues.
+The best way to get a better understanding is to try it out.

 Note that you won’t get all money that your users pay.
 Currently, AppStore works on a 30/70 split, meaning that Apple gets 30% of total users purchases (and you get 70%).

-Fitness apps, for instance, may collaborate with the producers of wearable health-tracking devices, place their content, and showcase their advertisement.
-Another example is Google Maps.
-A business that wants to be featured on a Google map pays a fee, and technically, acts as a Google Maps sponsor.
+Fitness apps, for instance, may collaborate with the producers of wearable health-tracking devices, place their content, and showcase their advertisements.

-5. CPI (Cost Per Install) networks – pay per install
+4. CPI (Cost Per Install) networks—pay per install

 You might have seen those pop-up messages in games and applications, which prompt you to look at another app or game.
 These applications are dynamically served depending on the type of application you use, your interests, age, etc. This mechanism of making money with apps is supported by CPI (Cost Per Install) companies, which are equivalents to CPA (cost per acquisition) in the web marketing world.